New Avengers: House of M and The Collective

 With Xavier unable to repair the fractured psyche of the Scarlet Witch, the New Avengers and Cyclops' team of X-Men consider the alternatives.
 Fearful that the heroes are preparing to kill his sister, former Avenger Quicksilver convinces her to use her reality-altering powers to transform the planet and its history.
 Instantaneously, Magneto rules the planet under the banner of the "House of M", with mutants in the majority and non-powered humans as an oppressed minority.
 Reality is eventually restored, but the Scarlet Witch removes the superhuman abilities from over 99% of the mutants on Earth.
 These lost powers manifest as the Collective, the assembled energy of the depowered mutants.
 This energy is controlled by the intelligence known as Xorn (who once posed as Magneto) and uses the energy-wielder Michael Pointer as a host.
 The Avengers manage to separate the two after the Collective/Xorn attempts to re-power Magneto.

 Civil War

 After the reckless actions of the New Warriors result in the deaths of over 600 civilians in Stamford, Connecticut, Congress passes the Superhuman Registration Act, which requires all superhumans to register with the federal government.
 Many superheroes comply with this law, but others oppose the law on the grounds that it violates civil liberties.
 This ideological split leads to a Civil War within the New Avengers and the superhuman community at large, with Iron Man leading those who comply with the law, and Captain America leading those who oppose it.
-By the time that open hostilities between the two factions come to a close, Spider-Man's closely guarded secret identity is exposed to the world, and Bill Foster (one of Henry Pym's successors as Giant-Man) is killed.
+By the time that open hostilities between the two factions come to a close, Spider-Man's closely guarded secret identity is exposed to the world, and Bill Foster (one of Hank Pym's successors as Giant-Man) is killed.
 Shortly thereafter, Captain America is seemingly assassinated.